 Bachelor, Master and PhD theses

-The HLD offers the possibility for Bachelor, Master, Diploma and PhD theses for interested students of appropriate branches of study.
+The HLD offers the possibility to carry out your practical courses as well as for Bachelor, Master and PhD theses for interested students of appropriate branches of study.
 Furthermore, we provide the opportunity to work as a student research assistant at our institute.

 You may send us your application or contact us by phone or e-mail.